ConservationInternational/trends.earth/README.md

 ```

 Navigate to the root folder of the newly cloned repository, and install
-`pavement`, a tool that assists with installing the plugin:
+`paver`, a tool that assists with installing the plugin:

 ```
-pip install pavement
+pip install paver
 ```

-Now run the setup task with `pavement` to pull in the external dependencies
+Now run the setup task with `paver` to pull in the external dependencies needed
-needed for the project:
+for the project:

 ```
 paver setup